Matthew Stafford Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Matchup vs. San Francisco

-- Stafford averages 276 passing yards per game in three matchups against the 49ers, 3.5 fewer yards his over/under in Sunday's game.
+- Stafford's 276 passing yards per game in three matchups against the 49ers are 4.5 less than yards than his over/under in Sunday's game.

-- Stafford threw multiple TDs in all of those contests against the 49ers, while throwing multiple TDs twice.
+- Stafford had a touchdown pass in each of those games against the 49ers, while throwing multiple TDs twice.

 - Note: Stafford's stats vs. 49ers date back to 2016.

-- The 227.9 yards per game the 49ers are conceding through the air makes them the NFL's seventh-ranked pass defense.
+- The 49ers are giving up 227.9 passing yards per game this season, the NFL's seventh-ranked pass defense.

-- The 49ers have conceded 25 passing TDs this year (1.5 per game), ranking them 12th among NFL defenses.
+- At 1.5 passing TDs conceded per game, the 49ers defense is ranked 12th in the NFL.

 Recent Performances

-- In last week's matchup with the Buccaneers, Stafford completed 73.7 percent of his pass attempts for 366 yards, while throwing two touchdowns.

-- He tacked on four carries for six yards while scoring one rushing touchdown.
+- Stafford added six yards on four carries while rushing for one touchdown.

-- He also has 28 rushing yards on 10 carries (plus two rushing touchdowns), averaging 9.3 yards per game on the ground.
+- He's also carried the ball 10 times for 28 yards and two touchdowns, averaging 9.3 yards per game.

 Stafford's Los Angeles Teammates